-I hoofed the mile into town and found a garage man (Sean Evans) who said he would be with me “after I finish me pint of grog.”
+I hoofed the mile into Anascaul and found a garage man (Sean Evans) who said he would be with me “after I finish me pint of grog.”
 This guy spent several hours trying to help me but he really didn’t have a plan, and neither did I until he finally stopped off at another garage to get an opinion.
-In exasperation I told Sean Moran the story and what I wanted Budget to do, so he called Budget and in his no-nonsense voice told them I was leaving the car in front of this particular cemetery and they could come get it; furthermore, at no extra charge, they were to give my husband a comparable rental car when he arrived that night at Shannon and how dare they send out a rental car with a defective key and cause such a waste of time blah blah blah.
+In exasperation I told that garage-man, Sean Moran, the story and what I wanted Budget to do.
+He called Budget and in his no-nonsense voice berated them for renting a car with a defective key.
+He handed me the phone, and I told them I was leaving the car in front of the Anascaul cemetery and they could come get it.
+Furthermore, at no extra charge, they were to give my husband a comparable rental car when he arrived that night at Shannon Airport, and how dare they send out a rental car with a worthless key and cause such a waste of time blah blah blah.
 So Craig was paged on his arrival and picked up a different car and all was well.
 I lost a half day of genealogy research time though.

-So the next day I found out there was no Budget Rental open on Saturday anywhere near where we were.
-Hartford-Springfield airport was the nearest spot and it was a couple of hours away.
+The next day, a Saturday, I discovered there was no Budget Rental open on weekends anywhere near where we were.
+Hartford-Springfield airport was the nearest office, and it was a couple of hours away.
 And we would be going there on Sunday to pick up Craig.
 So, being the criminal that I am, I elected not to spend a good half a day and all that gas going down to BDL to switch the car.
-I slunk around Brattleboro for the next 1.5 days and was careful to avoid main streets and on-street parking.
+I slunk around Brattleboro for the next one-and-a-half days and was careful to avoid main streets and on-street parking.
 I hate being like that—it’s living a lie, but this was our vacation after all!